timb-machine-mirrors/claesmnyberg-netfuzz/ReadMe.md

 ---
 ### --[ 1.0 - Overview
-This is the second generation of CMN`s network fuzzer.
+This is the second generation of the network fuzzer that began as a kernel patch to OpenBSD around 2012.
+This release is a set of kernel modules for FreeBSD where the pfil(9) hook is used to intercept and modify packets based on rules in a file (see netfuzz.rules.5).
 Third generation is in beta testing and this release is no longer maintained but it is fully working and has been a valuable asset for finding bugs in network protocol implementations.
 I use this to get dumb fuzzing up and running really quick on all kind of devices.
-I sometimes run netfuzz on my gateway since I just have to use a BPF filter to match the packets to fuzz.
+I sometimes run netfuzz on my gateway since I just have to use a simple BPF filter in the rules file to match the packets to fuzz,
-But most of the times I flip bits in packets from hardware attached to a bridged physical interface, or a WiFi access point.
+but most of the times I flip bits in packets from hardware attached to a bridged physical interface, or a WiFi access point.

 ---
 ### --[ 2.1 - Fuzzbridge VM